 How to find the right payment gateway provider?

 First of all, you should pick a type and research to find the payment gateway provider that best fits your unique needs.
 Consider the following:

-- Security: Security of your customers’ information should be your first priority.
+- Security: The security of your customer’s information should be your priority.
 Customers should trust that their financial information is secure when making an online transaction with your business.
 Look for a PCI-DSS certification such as anti-fraud protection.

 - Customer experience: In addition to security, buyers are looking for a smooth and convenient purchasing experience.
-As more customers turn to online shopping, it is important that you offer them an experience that balances with what they are familiar with from big sites, even if you are running a small business.
-If it requires too much time, effort or personal information to buy through you, they may turn elsewhere.
+As more customers turn to online shopping, you must offer them an experience that balances with what they are familiar with from big sites, even if you are running a small business.
+If it requires too much time, effort, or personal information to buy through you, they may turn elsewhere.

 - Domestic and international payment acceptance: We live and work in a global market.
 Make sure you’re not limiting your business to only local sales.

 - Fees: Make sure your payment gateway fits into your company’s budget.

 - UX: A few of the top factors for shopping cart abandonment are directly associated with the UX that users get from the payment gateways.
 28% of customers abandon a shopping cart for a complicated checkout process, and this makes the user experience design a significant aspect of any payment gateway.

 With the plethora of options for payment gateways that are available, it can be difficult for you to choose one that is the most appropriate for your store.

 Let’s make it easier for you.